mastodon/documentation/content/en/methods/admin/accounts.md

 ##### 403: Forbidden

-Account is not currently suspended
+Authorized user is missing a permission, or invalid or missing Authorization header, or Account is not currently suspended

 ```json
 {